shipyardapp/Shipyard-Documentation/docs/glossary.md

 [**Organizations**](reference/organization.md) contain all of your Projects and Blueprints.
 This is the highest grouping structure in the platform that users can control.

-[**Credentials**](reference/credentials.md) - A way in the Shipyard application to store secret values that can be referenced by other Fleets and Vessels securely.
+[**Credentials**](reference/credentials.md) - A way in the Platform application to store secret values that can be referenced by other Fleets and Vessels securely.

 **Credential Group** - A collection of one or more credential items.